tesseir/project-tracker/README.md

 # Description

-The Project-Tracker is a simple application to...
+The Project-Tracker is a simple web application for mindmapping.
-We built this project with the coding student in mind.
+We built this project with the coders in mind.
 It provides a platform for organizing and project reference all in one place.

 # Table of Contents
 1. [How it Works](#How-it-Works)